mph-/lcapy/doc/netlists.rst

    s + ──
        L₁

-Note, this is the total impedance across `L1`.
+Note, this is the total impedance across `L1`, not just the impedance of the component as given by `cct.L1.Z`.